ryo-ohki-code/sideshift-payment-integration-node/README.md

 See '/selection', '/create-quote' and '/create-payment' route on the demo server.

 ### Initialization
-To work the module needs access to the Sideshift coins list, it must be loaded at server start.
+To work the module needs access to the SideShift coins list, it must be loaded at server start.

 parameter
 ICON_PATH (save path for the icons)